 If you contested the penalty during the inquiry or audit and were denied, or if you accepted the penalty, then abatement usually will not be possible.
 This means that you will need to pay both the penalty and your tax balance, and then request an abatement and a refund at a later date.
 Because the IRS takes such a long time to consider abatement requests for accuracy penalties, it’s common for these cases to end up in court.
 If you want to avoid a court case, challenge this penalty as early as possible.

 If you have a clean tax record, then requesting a first-time abatement waiver is your best solution for dealing with your tax penalties.
-Fortunately, even if you don’t qualify for the FTA waiver, there are several other penalty relief options of which you can take advantage.
+Fortunately, even if you don’t qualify for the FTA waiver, there are several other penalties abatement options of which you can take advantage.

 Remember that simply not having the money to pay your taxes is not considered a reasonable cause.
 That said, the reason that you don’t have the money can be a reasonable cause in certain circumstances.
 For instance, if a natural disaster prevented you from working, this might be a reasonable cause for a lack of funds resulting in a failure to pay.

-If you’re having trouble getting rid of your tax debt, Solvable can help.
-We offer reviews of some of the leading debt relief companies in the country, and we can connect you with a company that will make clearing your debt easy.
+If you’re having trouble getting rid of your back taxes, Solvable can help.
+We offer reviews of some of the leading back tax assistance companies in the country, and we can connect you with a company that will make clearing your back taxes easy.